MvdDonk/BrewfatherShoppingList/README.md

 2. Look for the "🛒 Add to Shopping List" button that appears on the page
 3. Click the button to add all ingredients from that recipe to your shopping list
 4. Click the extension icon to view your shopping list
+5. **View Substitutions** (if available): Check the substitutions page for ingredient optimization suggestions
-5. Add more recipes or export your list when ready
+6. Add more recipes or export your list when ready

+### Ingredient Substitutions

+The extension analyzes your shopping list and suggests combining similar ingredients:
+- **Smart Detection**: Identifies ingredients that can be substituted for each other
+- **Optimization**: Suggests purchasing larger quantities of versatile ingredients
+- **Recipe Tracking**: Shows which recipes each substituted ingredient comes from
+- **Optional Application**: You choose which substitutions to apply

 ## Supported Ingredients